FirelyTeam/fhirstarters/postman/README.md

 <img src="./images/header_json.png"/>

-Add the following content, which is a simple Patient resource:
+Add the following content, which is a simple Patient resource.
+Look at the `"name"` section below, and change this to your own name if you would like.

 ```json
 {